nickw444/nickw444.github.io/_posts/2015-10-02-ctf-season.md

 I did not participate in this CTF as much as I would have liked to, since I was already pre-occupied with the CSESoc Hackathon, however, I did lend a hand with Web 500 - A fake dating website where the aim was to recover Donald Trump's TOTP key as well as his password.
-I managed to solve have of the challenge by finding an SQL injectable endpoint in a CSP reporting endpoint, where I dumped a password hash and other info about the account.
+I managed to solve half of the challenge by finding an SQL injectable endpoint in a CSP reporting endpoint, where I dumped a password hash and other info about the account.
 We recovered the password hash using a dictionary attack, However the full solution required